datatweets/software-eng-bootcamp/lesson-12/continuous-integration-continuous-delivery.md

 ## Practical Example: Understanding a CI/CD Pipeline

 Let's examine a real CI/CD pipeline for a simple Python web application using GitHub Actions.
-This example is based on the practical tutorial from freeCodeCamp [2].
 Understanding this example will prepare you for building your own pipeline in the hands-on tutorial later.

 ### The Application: A Simple Flask API